-COVID-19 has thrown up challenges for those taking a gap year or planning one next year.
-Careers expert Helen Green discusses the things your teenager needs to consider, and the opportunities offered by taking a year away from study.
+Careers expert Helen Green discusses the things your teenager needs to consider in deciding whether to take a year away from study.

 When I left school in the late 80s, deferring was sternly frowned upon – almost regarded as ‘dropping out’ before you start.
 There was a fear among parents (and arguably many school leavers) that once their children had a taste of freedom, studying would be on the back burner.